-Malek is mainly up there because of Susie Figgis, the casting director for the film.
+Malek landed the part in Bohemian Rhapsody because of Susie Figgis, the casting director for the film.
 She saw him in Mr Robot, an American series about a computer hacker, and chose him for the part.
 Figgis has cast more than 100 films in her career – from The Killing Fields to The Full Monty; from The Crying Game to Alice in Wonderland.
 And she has ‘discovered’ many stars – among them the then 11-year-old Daniel Radcliffe of Harry Potter fame.

 Her first piece of casting was herself.
 For the first 14 years of her life, she longed to be a boy; she dressed in boy’s clothes and called herself Christopher.